pixl8/Preside-Documentation/docs/00.home/homepage.md

 ---
-title: PresideCMS documentation
+title: Preside documentation
 ---

 ## Welcome

 <img src="images/puffy.png" height="200px" class="pull-right no-border">

-Welcome to the official [PresideCMS](http://www.presidecms.com) documentation for Developers.
-The documentation here aims to provide both a thorough reference and guide to developing applications with the PresideCMS platform.
+Welcome to the official [Preside](https://www.preside.org) documentation for Developers.
+The documentation here aims to provide both a thorough reference and guide to developing applications with the Preside platform.

 * [[quickstart]] for first time developers
 * [[devguides]] for detailed guides